MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 1. On the **Add accounts** pane, search for any set of letters to pull up the results dropdown.
 1. Select the **+ Add a resource account** button at the bottom of the results.
 1. On the **Add resource account** pane:
-    1. Type in a descriptive **Display name**, which will be visible to call recipients.
+    1. Type in a descriptive **Display name**.
+Agents see this name when a call is presented to them.
     1. Type in a descriptive **Username** for the resource account.
     1. Select the **Resource account type** dropdown and select **Call queue**.
 1. At the bottom of the pane, select the **Save** button.